A stateful problem

 For the last couple of Django release cycles, I’ve been agitating for a clean way to deal with this mess.
 There was some consensus on the django-developers list, during the 1.2 release cycle, on how to finally resolve the issues around

 USStateField, but unfortunately no-one — myself included — found time to sit down and code it up properly.
 So it lingered until Wednesday of this week when, about 14 hours before the 1.3 feature freeze, I opened ticket 14937 with a patch that tried to implement the consensus approach.
-That patch just barely got in under the deadline (it was one of the last commits before I started rolling the releases), and implemented what I hope is the solution.
+That patch just barely got in under the deadline (it was one of the last commits before I started making the beta packages), and implemented what I hope is the solution.

 As of Django 1.3,